Scroll through the last few weeks of Naya Rivera's Twitter activity and you'll get a pretty solid picture of who she was in 2020.

 An eerie case of prescience, her words proved all too true six days later when the Ventura County Sheriff's Department announced July 8 they were combing every inch of California's Lake Piru for signs of the missing star.
 Hours earlier, when Rivera failed to return the pontoon she'd rented for an afternoon on the reservoir, some 50 miles north of Los Angeles, workers tracked down the boat and found then-4-year-old Josey on board, alone and fast asleep and immediately called 911, kicking off the desperate search for the single mom.

-Everyone from Demi Lovato to former fiancé Big Sean to her fellow Glee alum sent up prayers for her safe retrieval, but by the late morning hours of July 9, the operation had shifted from a search and rescue to recovery, the 33-year-old presumed to have drowned in the often treacherous 160-foot waters that had claimed so many others.
+Everyone from Demi Lovato and former fiancé Big Sean to her fellow Glee alum sent up prayers for her safe retrieval, but by the late morning hours of July 9, the operation had shifted from a search and rescue to recovery, Rivera, who would have turned 35 Jan.
+12, presumed to have drowned in the often treacherous 160-foot waters that had claimed so many others.
 Following five days of efforts, authorities confirmed the worst, announcing the star's body had been found.

 It was a crushing end for the child actress turned adult phenom with endless talent and even bigger dreams.
 "She was just totally dedicated to her craft," former publicist Zack Teperman told E!
 News.
 Grasping tight to what was meant to be a guest role on Fox's runaway 2009 sensation, Glee, she transformed what could have been a one-dimensional villain into the type of person countless LGBTQ+ youth saw themselves in.